Rome–Giardinetti railway

-The Roma–Giardinetti railway is a narrow-gauge street running tram-train railway in Rome, Italy.
-It connects Laziali (a regional train station some 800 m from Termini's main concourse) with Giardinetti to the east just past the Grande Raccordo Anulare, Rome's orbital motorway.
-It is run by ATAC, the company responsible for public transportation in the city, which also operates the Rome Metro.
+The Roma–Giardinetti railway was a narrow-gauge street running tram-train railway in Rome, Italy.
+It connected Laziali (a regional train station some 800 m from Termini's main concourse) with Giardinetti to the east just past the Grande Raccordo Anulare, Rome's orbital motorway.
+It was run by ATAC, the company responsible for public transportation in the city, which also operates the Rome Metro.
+The line closed in April 2026 to undergoing a transformation to a tram line.

 History

-The present railway is the only part of the old and longer Rome–Fiuggi–Alatri–Frosinone railway to be in service.
-The latest shortening of the line occurred in 2008 with the closing of the Giardinetti–Pantano section, which has now become part of the Metro Line C.
+The railway was the last remnant of the older and longer Rome–Fiuggi–Alatri–Frosinone railway to be in service.

+The latest shortenings of the line occurred in 2008 with the closing of the Giardinetti–Pantano section, which has now become part of the Metro Line C and in 2015 when the Centocelle-Giardinetti closed.

 The line had been due to be dismantled in 2016 to be replaced with a bus lane along Via Casilina, but in March 2015 it was announced that the line would instead be retained and modernised.

+As of 2026, the eastern terminus of the line is at southwestern corner of Prenestino-Centocelle neighborhood.

+On 4 March 2026, two trains collided on a single-track section near Ponte Casilino.
+There were no injuries, but all service has been suspended since then.

+The line closed for good in April 2026 for a four-year project to transform the railway in a tramway, connecting it to the tram network (also regauging it to almost standard gauge).